300-mg pill bottle for RUBRACA with two C3 pills in front.

 • Patients receiving RUBRACA for mCRPC should also receive a gonadotropin-releasing hormone (GnRH) analog concurrently or should have had bilateral orchiectomy

-RUBRACA is the ONLY PARPi that can be used as a monotherapy following ANY androgen receptor-directed therapy and a taxane-based chemotherapy1-4*
+RUBRACA is the ONLY PARPi that can be used as a monotherapy before or after chemotherapy and following ANY ARPI1-4*

 *Patients should also receive a gonadotropin-releasing hormone (GnRH) analog concurrently or should have had bilateral orchiectomy.

-Dosing modifications are available to help manage ARs
+Dosing modifications are available to help manage adverse reactions (ARs), with 3 dosage strengths available

 To manage ARs, consider interrupting treatment or reducing the dose.

-Dose interruptions due to an AR occurred in 57% of patients receiving RUBRACA
+Dose interruptions due to an AR of any grade occurred in 53% of patients receiving RUBRACA1

 Missed dose